4d/docs/versioned_docs/version-20/API/SystemWorkerClass.md

 |[].message|text|Description of the 4D error|
 |[ ].componentSignature|text|Signature of the internal component which returned the error|

-If no error occured, `.errors` contains an empty collection.
+If no error occured, `.errors` is undefined.

 <!-- END REF -->